cocos-creator/docs-3d-deprecated/en/particle-system/overview.md

    - You can also add a particle system component through the left-level hierarchy manager __right-click-> Create -> Effects-> Particle System__, as shown below:

    ![](particle-system/new_ParticleSystemComponent_node.png)

----

-Continue to the [Particle System Module](module.md) documentation。